- For companies looking to reach their audiences online, the optimal strategy has evolved from content-centric to customer-centric

 Integrate, adapt and grow

-Episerver’s DXP includes commerce, content and intelligence cloud with open APIs so you can tie in other solutions to meet your unique requirements.
+Optimizely’s DXP includes commerce, content and intelligence cloud with open APIs so you can tie in other solutions to meet your unique requirements.
 Our app marketplace offers integrations, applications and pre-built connectors that can extend your platform so you can effectively scale and grow.
-With Episerver, you replace data silos with a fully integrated suite of solutions that ties your backend business systems together with your front-end tools.
+With Optimizely, you replace data silos with a fully integrated suite of solutions that ties your backend business systems together with your front-end tools.

 Manage a multi-channel digital environment

 A DXP can help you manage a digital environment across web, email, mobile, kiosk and in-store touchpoints.
-Across all these touchpoints, DXPs will gather insights about your customers behavior that you can use to improve the experience.
+Across all these touchpoints, DXPs will gather insights about your customers’ behavior that you can use to improve the experience.
 Which brings us to our next point…

 Get a 360-degree view of your customers

-A DXP enables you to work on a strategy that requires close collaboration across many departments like marketing, IT and Sales.
+A DXP enables you to work on a strategy that requires close collaboration across many departments like marketing, IT and sales.
 The web team is empowered and business users are able to create new content, landing pages and other digital properties.